 The formula for calculating the dividend coverage ratio is as follows:

-|Dividend Coverage Ratio (For Preference Shareholders = Net Income / Dividend for Preferred Stock|
+|Dividend Coverage Ratio (For Preference Shareholders) = Net Income / Dividend for Preferred Stock|

-|Dividend Coverage Ratio (For Equity Shareholders = (Net Income – Dividend for Preferred Stock) / Dividend for common or equity shareholders
+|Dividend Coverage Ratio (For Equity Shareholders) = (Net Income – Dividend for Preferred Stock) / Dividend for Common or Equity Shareholders|

-How to Calculate using Calculator?
+How to Calculate using a Calculator?

 - Dividend for Preferred Stock – Enter the figure of dividend allowed for the preference capital of the company.

 - Dividend for Common Stock – Enter the figure of dividend allowed for equity capital, or we can say, the dividend for common shareholders of the company.